Lee Hyung-geun: Diplomatic career

 After his active duty with the ROK Army, Lee Hyung-geun was appointed to represent the ROK government as ambassador to several nations.
-In June 1961, the forty year old Lee became the fourth Ambassador Extraordinary and Plenipotentiary to the Philippines.
+In June 1961, forty-year-old Lee became the fourth Ambassador Extraordinary and Plenipotentiary to the Philippines.
 The next year he was appointed as the fourth Ambassador Extraordinary and Plenipotentiary to the United Kingdom, serving 16 August 1962 – 11 December 1967.
 While in this role, he served concurrently as the ROK Ambassador to Denmark, Norway, Sweden, Iceland, Malta, Sierra Leone, Gambia, and Malawi.

 Other positions

 Lee Hyung-geun returned to South Korea late in 1967 and continued to serve the ROK as a private citizen for many years.
 In February 1969, Lee was appointed Chairman of the President's Advisory Commission on Government Administration.
 He became President of the Korean Anti-Communist League in November 1976.
-Lee was Chairman of the Korean British Society (1976 – 1977).
+Lee was Chairman of the Korean British Society (1976–1977).
 He became a Member of the Legislative Assembly in October 1980 and served as a Member of the President's Advisory Council on State Affairs (April 1981 – 1988).
 In 1989, Lee was a Member of and Counselor to the President's Advisory Council for National Unification.